postgresml/postgresml/README.md

 - Perform natural language processing (NLP) tasks like sentiment analysis, question and answering, translation, summarization and text generation
 - Access 1000s of state-of-the-art language models like GPT-2, GPT-J, GPT-Neo from :hugs: HuggingFace model hub
 - Fine tune large language models (LLMs) on your own text data for different tasks
+- Use your existing PostgreSQL database as a vector database by generating embeddings from text stored in the database.

 **Translation**